-Dividend income earned from AFS financial assets amounted to ₱15.2 million, ₱19.4 million and ₱27.3 million in 2017, 2016 and 2015, respectively.
+Dividend income earned from AFS financial assets amounted to ₱15.2 million and ₱19.4 million in 2017 and 2016, respectively.

-Belle The investment in common shares of Belle is based on the quoted price as at reporting date.
+The investment in common shares of Belle is based on the quoted price as at reporting date while the investment in golf club shares is based on secondary market prices as at reporting date.